locnnil/workshop/docs/how-to/create-ros2-workspace.rst

-This time, the build should finish much faster, even though the :command:`refresh` command rebuilt the workshop from scratch.
+This time, the build should finish much faster, even though :command:`refresh` rebuilds the workshop from scratch.

-The host-mapped contents of the workshop can be seen in the default content directory (note the project ID from the shell prompt above, :samp:`8584e57d`):
+The host-mapped contents of the workshop can actually be seen in |project_markup|'s default content directory on the host (note the project ID from the shell prompt above, :samp:`8584e57d`):

 .. code-block:: console